cal-cs184-student/sp23-proj-webpage-sberkun/proj3-2/index.md

  :---------------------:|:----------------------:
  ![](task2/bunny_better_cosine.png)  |  ![](task2/bunny_better_importance.png)

-In the above renders, Beckmann distribution reduces the noise when compared to cosine hemisphere sampling.
+In the above renders, Beckmann distribution sampling reduces the noise when compared to cosine hemisphere sampling.
 This is especially apparent in the body of the bunny itself, which is lit mainly via indirect lighting.
 Treating the material as a delta material reduces the noise even further, especially in the walls that are indirectly lit by the bunny.

 Finally, here are two more materials (mercury and cobalt).